 For many new missionaries language school is required for effective communication in the new culture.
 Individual needs vary depending on location and anticipated ministry, and in some cases language school takes place where you will serve.

-Before returning to your hometown, you’ll spend a couple days at the U.S. Office in Charlotte where we will provide a reentry interview, giving you the opportunity to share freely about your experience on the field.
+Before returning to your hometown, you’ll spend a couple days at the U.S. Office in Charlotte.
+During your time here, you will participate in a reentry interview, giving you the opportunity to share freely about your experience on the field.
 You’ll also to meet with people in various departments to your accounts, personnel needs, and to prepare for what comes next.
 Coming home can be more difficult than leaving home was, so we’ll talk about those dynamics and help you make the adjustment well.
-While on Home Assignment you’ll spend a few days at the U.S. Office in Charlotte where we will provide a reentry interview, giving you the opportunity to share freely about your experience.
-You’ll also meet with people in various departments to review your accounts, discuss possible personnel needs, and to prepare for what comes next.

 As part of the reentry process you will be given a chance to meet with our medical staff to discuss your physical health over the last term and to receive information you may need for follow up.

 Is God leading you to explore long-term missions?